efea-umich/cse-593/main-project/project.typ

 == Results
 // Please provide detailed summary of findings.
 Consult your consolidated affinity diagram to help craft the story.
-As a result of our interviews, we learned
+As a result of our interviews, we gained further insight into participants' context of use.
+The most important insight we gained was that participants talked almost exclusively about messaging tasks when discussing text-entry tasks on their smartwatch.
+This is consistent with findings by others, where checking texts was the second most common use of smartwatches (following checking the time) @chun_dey_lee_kim_2018.
+This led us to focus most of our efforts on text-messaging tasks for smartwatches.

+Additionally, many participants expressed frustration with the speed of text-entry tasks.
+There were two main subcategories of such frustrations.
+First, users were unhappy with the speed at which it was possible to enter text on a smartwatch, feeling that they were often limited by the size of the screen when inputting text using touch.
+They also expressed frustration at the costliness of fixing text-entry mistakes on a smartwatch.

+Although we found that touch-based text-input was the most common method, many participants had tried using other methods such as voice-based text entry.
+Specifically for voice-based text entry, two participants said that they felt uncomfortable with such methods in public.
+This supported other interpretations we collected, where many participants expressed that they liked the discrete nature of smartwatches.

 We consolidated data by constructing sequence and flow diagrams that highlight each participant's interactions with text-entry.
 We also built an affinity diagram that revealed recurring themes across interviews, such as initial curiosity in typing features followed by a steep drop-off in daily use.
 Many participants felt uneasy speaking into their watch in public, especially if they perceived voice commands to be slow or inaccurate.
 Those who tried manual entry often gave up due to cramped keyboards, repeated mistakes, or the watch's awkward layout.
-Most participants ended up sending only short messages—like "OK," "Yes," or a numeric code—through their watch and reserved longer replies for their phone.
+Most participants ended up sending only short messages — like "OK," "Yes," or a numeric code — through their watch and reserved longer replies for their phone.
 Some participants expressed that they viewed their smartwatch as unsuitable for "serious" text-entry tasks independently from its text-entry capabilities.
 Multiple participants saw the watch more as a passive display, suitable for reading but not writing.

 The affinity diagram categorized comments into several groups.
 One group reflected that participants had explored text-entry at first but soon found it unhelpful, especially for multi-sentence conversations.
 Another group underscored the discomfort of using voice input in public or around coworkers, which stifled spontaneous verbal replies.
 A third cluster documented complaints about the watch interface feeling unnatural or too small for meaningful text composition.
 Users typically typed short or quick messages to avoid errors, then switched to their phone for anything substantial.
 Overall, mistakes were frequent, and participants considered text-entry on the watch to be unreliable.
 Nonetheless, these same users found the watch useful for passive tasks like dismissing notifications or glancing at messages.